araten10/EdgewarePlusPlus/README.md

 A: You can go into the resource folder of the pack you got, extract everything inside of it, and zip it with a desired name.
 This way, you can import the pack normally.
 If you already have an install of Edgeware++, it is recommended you do this over using their installation unless it comes from a trusted source.
 While many people make packs like this to make using Edgeware simpler for people who have never heard of it before, there's also the possibility of the files being modified to be malicious.

 If you know that the pack creator set specific config settings for their Edgeware installation pack, you can also create a "config.json" file inside your newly created pack zip, and copy all of the contents of their "config.cfg" into it.
 This will allow you to import their config settings in the *Pack Info* tab, near the bottom.

->Q: Do you plan on making a discord for Edgeware?

-A: No, I don't have any plans for this.
-On top of not particularly liking discord both as a program and a company, I also sadly don't have the energy to manage and moderate a discord.
-Even if I made one just for development updates with limited public posting, it would essentially be what my twitter is but on a platform I use less often.

-As mentioned a few questions above, there is an unofficial discord.
-Me and Marigold don't really have much to do with it, but a ton of people have joined it and there's loads of packs up there.
-Feel free to join but please don't message me about goings on in there- i'm not a mod or anything!

 >Q: Can you give me more info on upcoming features?